 Anthropologist | Explorer

-Davis is the author of 19 bestselling books including One River, The Wayfinders, and Into the Silence: The Great War, Mallory and the Conquest of Everest, which won the 2012 Samuel Johnson Prize, the top literary award for non-fiction in the English language.
+Davis is the author of 23 books including One River, The Wayfinders, and Into the Silence, which won the 2012 Samuel Johnson Prize (now the Baillie Gifford Prize for Non-Fiction).
 Davis has written for National Geographic, Newsweek, Outside, Harpers, Fortune, Condé Nast Traveler, The New York Times, The Wall Street Journal, The Washington Post, The Globe and Mail, and many other international publications.

 Davis’s many film credits include writing and producing Light at the Edge of the World, an eight-hour documentary series.
 His most recent film project, El Sendero de la Anaconda, is set in the Northwest Amazon and is available on Netflix.
 As a photographer Davis has curated several major exhibits including The Lost Amazon at the Museum of Natural History, Smithsonian Institute, and his own work has been widely exhibited and appeared in dozens of magazines and books.
 A book of his photos, Wade Davis: Photographs, was published in 2018 by National Geographic.

 Davis has spoken at more than 200 universities and captivated corporate clients such as Microsoft, Shell, Fidelity, Bayer, Bristol-Myers, Hallmark, Bank of Nova Scotia, MacKenzie Financials, and many others.
 His many TED talks have been seen by millions of viewers.
 In 2009, he delivered the CBC Massey Lectures, Canada’s most prestigious public intellectual forum.